 The United Nations Security Council

 One Committee to rule them all.
 Welcome to the Security Council, where decisions are made.
 Crises, power, alliances, and betrayal are all on the daily agenda of this council- where just five votes could lead to intervention, and a single abstention to complete inaction.
-North Korea is back on the offensive; conflict is flaring up in the South China sea; in India, pressure is building once more.
+Venezuela is collapsing; conflict is flaring up in the Guyana-Suriname Basin; on Hispaniola, it’s a tale of two islands.
 The stakes are high, and the tension is too.
 Have a seat at the table.
 Your opinion matters.
 The time is now.

 Position Papers are not required for the United Nations Security Council.